wikimedia/wikimedia-fundraising-crm-vendor/amzn/login-and-pay-with-amazon-sdk-php/README.md

 $requestParameters['custom_information'] = 'Any_Custom_String';
 $requestParameters['mws_auth_token'] = null;

-// Get the Authorization response from the charge method
+//get the Authorization response from the charge method
 $response = $client->charge($requestParameters);
 ```
-See the [API Response](https://github.com/amzn/login-and-pay-with-amazon-sdk-php#api-response) section for information on parsing the API response.

 #####Obtain profile information (getUserInfo method)
 1. obtains the user's profile information from Amazon using the access token returned by the Button widget.
 2. An access token is granted by the authorization server when a user logs in to a site.
 3. An access token is specific to a client, a user, and an access scope.
 A client must use an access token to retrieve customer profile data.

 | Parameter           | Variable Name         | Mandatory | Values                                                                       	     |
 |---------------------|-----------------------|-----------|------------------------------------------------------------------------------------------|